Windows onto the courtyard: living and thinking under a dome

 Abdel Aouacheria, University of Montpellier

-The emergence of a dystopia
+The Emergence of a Dystopia

-For weeks now, part of humanity has been under house arrest (like photographer Jefferies inside his New York apartment in Rear Window ), on parole, oscillating between two behaviors: withdrawal, justified by the fear of being infected, and the search for refuge.
-But aren't these two behaviors part of the same process, with deeper roots?
-A kind of Dômal syndrome?
-Throughout human evolution, the dome has been both the house (domus) that protects and the roof (doma), the rampart above us that hides the sky.
-Now, it is a veritable amputecture: the dome protects but amputates its resident's horizon, confining them spatially and depriving them of landmarks.
-The dome functions as a biological membrane, according to Simondon's definition: polarized (interfacing an interior and an exterior) and selective (ensuring that "the living is alive at every moment").
+For weeks now, part of humanity has been confined to their homes (just like the photographer Jefferies inside his New York apartment in Rear Window by Alfred Hitchcock), on probation, oscillating between two impulses: withdrawal into oneself, justified by the fear of being infected, and the search for refuge.
+But might these two movements not stem from the same process, with deeper roots?
+From a sort of “dome syndrome”?
+Throughout human evolution, the dome was both the house (domus) that protects, and the roof (doma), the rampart placed above one, which obscures the sky.
+Now, it is a veritable “amputecture ”: the dome protects but amputates its resident’s entire horizon, confining them spatially and depriving them of landmarks.
+The dome functions as a biological membrane, according to Simondon’s definition: polarized (interfacing an interior and an exterior) and selective (ensuring that “the living is alive at every moment”).

-When the dome turns against humans
+When the dome turns against humanity

 What the dome brings into play

-Faced with the virus, the dome behaves, as a second characteristic, like an immune system.
-With Covid-19, the defense of interests has turned into a defense of the social body at all costs.
-As in the post-apocalyptic film Logan's Run (1976), which depicts a society confined to bubble cities, protection by the dome comes at a high price.
+In the face of the virus, the dome functions—its second characteristic—like an immune system.
+With COVID-19, the defense of individual interests has shifted to a defense of society at all costs.
+As in the post-apocalyptic film Logan’s Run(1976), which depicts a society confined within bubble cities, protection under the dome comes at a high price.

 https://www.dailymotion.com/video/x9cajc

-A confusing cacophony
+A bewildering cacophony

 Architectural domes, reflections of cognitive and sociocultural domes